ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 ### Parameter: `virtualHubParameters.expressRouteParameters.expressRouteGatewayName`

 Name of the ExpressRoute Gateway.
-Required when deployExpressRouteGateway is true.
+Required if deployExpressRouteGateway is true.

 - Required: No
 - Type: string